justinnhli/oxycreates/grad-school/index.md

-# Grad School Advice
+# PhD Grad School Advice

-Most of the following is about PhD programs, and may not apply to Master's programs.
+Almost all of the following is about PhD programs, and may not apply to Master's programs.
 I ([Justin Li](http://www.oxy.edu/faculty/justin-li)) should also caveat this entire page by saying that this is just my view of things; you should definitely check out the many guides online, and also talk to other professors and your peers about grad school.
+There is a list of additional guides/articles about grad school at the end of this page.

-If you are interested in going into a PhD program after you graduate, the short version of what you should be doing now:
+__TL;DR__: If you are interested in going into a PhD program after you graduate, the short version of what you should be doing now:

 1. figure out whether a PhD is really for you; this includes talking to other professors about their PhD experience
 2. start looking at schools and, more importantly, potential professors whose research you are interested in